 This allows them to do so naturally, so you keep the scene organic.
 It also means you don’t spend all of your energy running around.

 For the second tip, you need to read the article here.

-One way of photographing the animals you find in the wild is to create portraits of them.
+One way of photographing the animals you find in the wild is to create high and low key portraits of them.

-Photoshop is a great post-processing software tool, and it will help you create something very dynamic.
+Photoshop is a great post-processing software tool.
+It will help you create a dynamic high or low key image.

 This is a great way to set yourself apart from other wildlife photographers.

 All the information you need on how to create these is here, in this article.
 Enjoy!